What is Disability Insurance?

 Yes, for example, Short-term Disability Insurance can be purchased privately rather than via your employer under group coverage.
-Individual Disability Insurance is also a good option for those who do not have access to disability coverage through their employer and it is a viable choice for middle to high income earners looking for Tax-Free increased benefits.
+Individual Disability Insurance is also a good option for those who do not have access to disability coverage through their employer and it is a viable choice for middle to high income earners looking for additional Tax-Free benefits.
 Make contact with a life insurance broker or an independent agency like Experior Financial Group to find out more.

 There are different kinds of benefits of a Disability Insurance policy.
 Most commonly they are benefits based on income regardless of whether you are employed or self-employed.
 This disability coverage type requires a certain number of working hours.
 There is also another type of insurance which doesn’t depend on income.
 These benefits can be part of a life insurance policy that provides coverage for debt payment, mortgage or total credit card payments.
-A life insurance policy may have disability riders that can be purchased as options to add this coverage at the time of application.
+A life insurance policy may have disability riders that can be purchased from the insurance company as options to add this coverage at the time of application.